Curated Experiences

 Panj River Valley & Afghan Border

-The Panj River forms Tajikistan's southern border with Afghanistan for over 700 kilometers, making it one of the world's most extr…
+The Panj River forms Tajikistan's border with Afghanistan for over 700 kilometers, one of the world's most extraordinary border la…

 Tajikistan